giorgiozoppi/ddms/README.md

 # go-p2p
-An experimental peer to peer project
+An experimental peer to peer project.
+Very VIP